How to Write a Lab Report

 One is required to interpret their findings in relation to the objectives of the study.
 You should also provide insights for further research and make recommendations about the topic.

 In this section, remind the reader about the research problem.
 Provide a summary of the findings.

-It is a list of all the sources of information that has been cited in a lab report.
+It is a list of all the sources of information that have been cited in a lab report.
 Referencing your work helps to avoid plagiarism.
-Referencing is done using several formats including MLA and APA.
+Referencing is done using several formats, including MLA and APA.